perarulalan15/Horse_health_prediction/README.md

 ## Data

 The machine learning models are trained on a dataset containing information about various health-related parameters and conditions of horses.
-The dataset is not included in this repository due to its size but can be obtained from kaggle.
+The dataset is included in this repository but it can be obtained from kaggle.

 ## Getting Started